In problems, 1-8 identify (do not solve) the equation as homogeneous, Bernoulli, linear coefficients, or of the form .

 The given equation is the form of linear coefficients.

 If the right-hand side of the equation can be expressed as a function of the ratio alone, then we say the equation is homogeneous.

 When the right-hand side of the equation can be expressed as a function of the combination , where a and b are constants, that is, then the substitution transforms the equation into a separable one.

 A first-order equation that can be written in the form , where P(x) and Q(x) are continuous on an interval (a,b) and n is a real number, is called a Bernoulli equation.

 We have used various substitutions for y to transform the original equation into a new equation that we could solve.
 In some cases, we must transform both x and y into new variables, say u and v.
 This is the situation for equations with linear coefficients-that is, equations of the form

-Therefore, the given equation is the form of Bernoulli equation.
+Therefore, the given equation is the form of a linear coefficient.

 94% of StudySmarter users get better grades.Sign up for free